eoinkelly/notes/assembler/assembler-arm/book-modern-assembly-lang-prog-with-arm-processor.md

     * What are counter examples to this?
 * Assembly `MOV` is actually a copy operation
 * ARM originally stood for _Acorn Risc Machine_ but was rebranded _Advanced Risc Machine_
-* more ARM processors are produced annually than any other processor design combined
+* More ARM processors are produced annually than any other processor design combined
 * CPUs have a "default word size" - usually 32bit or 64 bit on modern CPUs
 * Building circuits with two states is much easier than building circuits with more so computers use base 2
 * When manual conversion between bases it is easiest to convert into base-10 as an intermediate step e.g. `base-N --> base-10 --> base-M`